- Home

-Most of us have seen food costs increase sharply in recent months, with the price of the average person’s groceries considerably more expensive than it was this time last year.
+Most of us will have noticed food costs increase sharply in recent months, and although inflation is gradually easing, the price of the average person’s groceries remains considerably more expensive than it was this time last year.

-It’s no surprise then that many people are looking for ways to cut the cost of their food shop, and one way you can do this is by swapping out more expensive ingredients for cheaper ones.
+It’s therefore no surprise then that many people are looking for ways to cut the cost of their food shop, and one way you might be able to do this is by swapping out more expensive ingredients for cheaper ones.

-Knowing which ingredients can easily be switched out of a recipe isn’t always easy, so whether you’re an experienced cook or a complete novice in the kitchen, here are some food swap ideas which might help to reduce the cost of your food bills.
+Knowing which ingredients can easily be switched out of a recipe isn’t always easy, so whether you’re an experienced cook or a complete novice in the kitchen, here are some food swap ideas which might help to reduce your food bills.

 Swap 1.
 Cream, butter and mayo for yoghurt